Sogand4/Cross-Border-Health-Analytics/Architecture.md

 ---

-Design Choice Explanations:
+# Design Choice Explanations:

 ### API Gateway
-- Exposes HTTPS `/batch-upload` endpoint for mobile app uploads of symptom logs.
+- Exposes HTTPS `/batch-upload` endpoint for mobile app uploads of patient logs.
 - Each request contains multiple entries (all logs from a user’s day).
 - Justification for batch uploads:
   - Greatly reduces the total number of API calls and Lambda invocations, improving throughput for the 2 TB nightly ingest.
 Helps keep cost low. (instead of sending requests everytime a user logs something throughout their day)